hjiang895/Minimum-Priority-Queue/README.md

 When you **remove the min** from the root, you want to *find* the bottom node, so you can move its info to the root node and then sink it down to where it belongs.
 (You'll also want to disconnect it from its parent node.)

-When you **add an element**, you want to find where that new bottom node is going to go.
+When you **insert an element**, you want to find where that new bottom node is going to go.
 This means that you are actually trying to find the parent node of the new node.

 You will have to use a different value for `z` above, depending on whether you want it to return a pointer to the `Node` you have to delete (`z` should be the size of the PQ) or to the `Node` whose right or left child you want to create (`z` should be the future size of the PQ divided by 2).

 ### Don't forget the special cases
-When adding to an empty priority queue, you don't need to call `swim()` or `getNode()`.
+When inserting to an empty priority queue, you don't need to call `swim()` or `getNode()`.
 Just create a new `Node` and have `top` point at it.
 When deleting the min from a priority queue of size 1, you don't need to call `sink()` or `getNode()`.
 Just return the `info` and set `top` to `null`.
 And if you try to `delMin()` from an empty priority queue, you can just return `null`.

 ### Testing your code `main()`

 Write code in the main() method to test your implementation.
-Be sure to do lots of adding and removing and adding again, and print out the priority queue after each change to make sure it looks right.
+Be sure to do lots of inserting and removing and inserting again, and print out the priority queue after each change to make sure it looks right.

 ---